dntoll/1DV608/Assignments/Assignment_2/README.md

   * Good Understandable identifier naming
   * [Code is well commented and selfexplanatory](https://www.youtube.com/watch?v=d2nqNtzLEIg)
   * Avoid arrays when dealing with something that is a class.
+  * Proper indentation
-  * Errors are handled well
+ * Errors are handled well (assert and exceptions)
  * Code Repository is presented well on git (eg. README.md )
+ * Dependencies are explicit or encapsulated
   * No string dependencies, uses strategies to avoid them
- * Avoid complexity (like several nested if-statements)
+ * Avoid complexity

 ###MVC implementation
  * Code is separated into Model View Controller components